Develop Safe Online Habits

 Safe social media

 Stalkers and cyberbullies can use social media to track your movements.
 Current and future employers can use social media to see messages from you that may have been intended only for friends or family.
+AI can help cybercriminals identify potential victims on social media by profiling based on interests or job titles, allowing them to tailor their content and build trust.
 However, you can take steps to protect yourself.

 Cybersecurity training